Unit 6.1 - Foreign Function Interface

 Hash: -1386739207

-Use cargo bindgen to generate the FFI bindings.
-Bindgen will look at a C header file, and generate rust functions, types and constants based on the C definitions.
+In this exercise, we will use cargo bindgen to generate the FFI bindings for a C library.
+Bindgen will look at a C header file, and generate Rust functions, types and constants based on the C definitions.

-But the generated code is ugly and non-idiomatic.
+However, the generated code will likely be ugly and non-idiomatic.
 To wrap a C library properly, good API design and documentation is needed.

 Prerequisites:

-1. Create the rust bindings: bindgen tweetnacl.h -o src/bindings.rs
+1. Create the Rust bindings: bindgen qoi.h -o src/bindings.rs

-2. Use build.rs to compile and link tweetnacl.c.
+2. Use a build.rs script to compile and link qoi.h.
 Create build.rs and insert

 fn main() {